 The Diagnostic Statistical Manual of Mental Disorders (DSM-V), which is used to diagnose alcohol use disorder, lists three subcategories for alcoholism: mild, moderate, and severe.

 Each person’s struggle is different, and the road leading up to severe alcoholism does not look the same for everyone.
-However, each road does begin somewhere, starting with the early stage of alcohol abuse.
+However, each road does begin somewhere, starting with the early stage of alcohol use.

 Early Stage: Increased Drinking